niclake/niclake.github.io/_posts/2024-05-14-whats-in-a-name.md

 layout: post
 title: "What’s In A Name?"
 categories: Personal WeblogPoMo
+description: "Screennames evolve over the years; have you ever looked back on yours and thought 'oh jeez'?"
 ---

 Lately, I’ve been on a quest for finding a new handle/screenname for playing games online.
 Partly because I like changing things up from time to time, but also because I don’t vibe with the ones I use anymore for a variety of reasons.
 As I was thinking back on all of my old handles, I thought “hey that could be fun to write about”.
 So… here goes.
 Enjoy.